Disney's streaming chief Mayer to become TikTok CEO

 Mayer's appointment will be effective June 1, when he will also become chief operating officer of ByteDance, the Chinese company said.

 ByteDance's Chinese ownership, however, has sparked concerns in Washington about TikTok's handling of personal data.
-The company uses sophisticated artificial intelligence to make video recommendations based on users' behavior on the app.
+The company uses sophisticated artificial intelligence to make video recommendations based on users' behaviour on the app.

 Speculation over Mayer's future began swirling in February after Disney named Robert Chapek as chief executive officer.
 Mayer, who has a "loud and forceful" style, according to a former Disney executive, was seen as a dealmaker who had only recently been put in charge of a large profit-and-loss division.
 His relative lack of operating experience was a main reason he did not get the top job, the former executive said.